HosnaJabbari/Knotty/simfold/README.md

 make install
 ```

-To install the library in to custom path, use
+To install the library to a custom path, use
 ./configure --prefix=\<custom library path>
 instead.